taurusilver7/Basic-JS/README.md

 * The css stylesheet of all the programs is almost the same.

 ### Programs
--Color Flipper           -Countdown-Sale
+* Color Flipper           -Countdown-Sale
--Counter                 -Dummy-Text
+* Counter                 -Dummy-Text
 -Reviews                 -Menu_Card
 -navbar                  -Q & A
 -Scroll_Page             -Video_Profile